 Winter 2020-2021 is no different from any other year, and predictions even suggest that businesses might have an even greater than normal need to prepare.
 From increased snowfall to freezing temperatures lasting for longer, here’s what you should expect this winter in Minnesota.

 The Farmers’ Almanac is famous for its long-range weather predictions.
-The American periodical has been providing businesses across the United States and Canada with some of the most accurate forecasts for weather for hundreds of years, and its predictions for this year suggest Minnesota businesses and homeowners need to prepare for increased levels of snowfall.
+The American periodical has been providing businesses across the United States and Canada with some of the most accurate forecasts for weather for hundreds of years, and its predictions for Minnesota 2020-2021 winter suggest businesses and homeowners need to prepare for increased levels of snowfall.

 Minnesota should expect a cold winter with “above normal snowfall” according to the latest predictions, with snow being “abundant” across the upper Midwest.